danrusei/algorithms_with_Go/stack/README.md

 A stack is an abstract data type that serves as a collection of elements, with two main principal operations:

-* push, which adds an element to the collection, and
+* Push -- adds an element to the collection, and
-* pop, which removes the most recently added element that was not yet removed.
+* Pop -- removes the most recently added element that was not yet removed.

 The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).